 In mild climates it can be grown all year around and is considered as one of the healthiest vegetables in the world.
 The word broccoli comes from the Italian plural of broccolo, which means “the flowering crest of a cabbage.”

 In the kitchen: if you want to keep it crunchy, then short steaming is the perfect way.
 It’s a great ingredient for soup or a gratin too.

 These also grow in the summer but harvest goes far well into the autumn.
 They are available in red, green, yellow and orange and are also called sweet peppers or capsicums.
 When growing, they all start out green and change colour as they mature.
 The longer on the vine, the sweeter they are.
 Peeling can aid with digestion.

-In the kitchen: they are perfect to stuff and will give a sweet hint to sauces and salads.
+In the kitchen: they are perfect to stuff and will give a sweet hint to sauces, salads, and even hummus.
 A colourful coulis is also great for decoration.

 Brussels sprouts look like mini cabbages and have long been popular in Brussels, Belgium, where they gained their name.
 The little buds are cut from the stalks and are the only part of the plant that is eaten.